Join Us

 Why should I join now?

-The unprecedented circumstances caused by the Coronavirus pandemic mean that the Club faces a very uncertain future.
-Now, more than ever, we need the supporters of the Club to come together and work constructively with the Club to ensure the long term viability and success of the Club.
-The Supporters Trust has not been very active in recent years, but the current Board is determined to be much more proactive and has significantly improved communications with our members.
-The Trust has demonstrated what it can do by taking over the responsibility of getting Ian Broadfoot’s wonderful book, ‘Milestones and Memories’ to print and generating a handsome profit for the club in the process.
-But we would like to do so much more.
+It is important that the supporters of the Club continue to come together and work constructively with the Club to ensure the long term viability and success of the Club.
+The Trust has been very active in recent years, and the current Board is determined to continue to be proactive and maintain good communication with our members.
+The Trust has demonstrated what it can do by running Bar 94.
+But with your help we could do so much more.

 As stated above, the Trust should be seen as the ‘democratic and representative voice of the supporters of the Club, but we can only fulfil that role if membership is at a level where the Club can be assured that we genuinely represent the wider fan base.
 At the start of 2021 membership was below 100 and the Club quite reasonably felt that the Trust was not properly representative.
-It is therefore vital that we very significantly increase our membership across all sectors of the Club’s fan base in order that the fans’ voices can be heard.
+Now we have almost 600 members and by maintaining and increasing that number we can ensure that the fans’ voices continue to be heard.

 Is Membership only for regular fans?

 No!
 The largest part of the Club’s income is gate receipts and so we are keen to encourage more people to come to games as often as possible.
-We need to work with the Club to make the match day experience as welcoming as possible in order to bring more people in.
-Part of this will be to better understand why so many people only attend so few games.
-It is vital, therefore that we can represent the views of the occasional match goer every bit as much as the regulars.
-But even if you are not in a position to attend games at all, your opinions are still important and your membership fee will help in supporting the club either directly or indirectly.
+We will continue to work with the Club to make the matchday experience as welcoming as possible in order to bring more people in.
+Part of this will be to better understand why some people attend only a few games.
+It is vital, therefore that we can represent the views of the occasional matchgoer every bit as much as the regulars.
+But even if you are not in a position to attend games at all, your opinions are still important and your membership fee will help in supporting the Club either directly or indirectly.

 How much is Membership?